Costa Rica Personal Data Protection Law — Law No. 8968

 How it Works

-Law No. 8968 is structured as a statutory privacy framework defining core data protection principles, controller/processor obligations, data subject rights, security safeguards, and enforcement mechanisms across the data processing lifecycle.
+The Costa Rica Personal Data Protection Law (Law No. 8968) is structured as a statutory privacy framework that defines core data protection principles, controller/processor obligations, data subject rights, security safeguards, and enforcement mechanisms.
+It outlines lifecycle requirements—collection, processing, retention, transfer—and combines prescriptive rules with risk-based security controls, breach notification duties, and cross-industry compliance obligations.

 Key Elements